Marshall Gilkes: Early life

-He received his early musical training at the Interlochen Arts Academy, University of Northern Colorado, and William Paterson University.
+He received his early musical training at the Interlochen Arts Academy, the University of Northern Colorado, and William Paterson University.
 He holds a Bachelor of Music degree from the Juilliard School.
-His teachers include Joseph Alessi, Conrad Herwig, CMSgt (ret) Mark Burditt, Buddy Baker, Ed Neumeister, and Wycliffe Gordon.
+His teachers included Joseph Alessi, Conrad Herwig, CMSgt (ret) Mark Burditt, Buddy Baker, Ed Neumeister, and Wycliffe Gordon.

-In 2003, Gilkes was a finalist in the Thelonious Monk International Jazz Competition.
+In 2003, Gilkes was a finalist in the Thelonious Monk International Jazz Competition (later renamed the Herbie Hancock Institute of Jazz International Competition).

+Career

+Beginning in 2004, Gilkes has released eight albums exploring a variety of ensemble settings, including trio, quartet, quintet, brass octet, jazz combo, and big band formats.
+He is recognized for his distinctive timbre, sound quality, and technical proficiency, which have contributed to his reputation as a highly regarded musician.